xSlOom/xatBotstat/README.md

 Here is the errors list:

+- ERROR 1: The selected room was not found.
 - ERROR 5: The user was not found on the chatroom
 - ERROR 6: The user needs status power enabled/set
 - ERROR 7: The user needs botstat power